T0ine34/T0ine34/README.md

 - 👋 Hi, I’m @T0ine34
-- 👀 I’m interested in Python programming
+- 👀 I’m interested in Python programming and web developpement
-- 🌱 I’m currently learning C
 - 📫 How to reach me : antoine.buirey@gmail.com

 <!---